Alejogb1/job-board/blog-data/b-c-concatenation-operator-usage.md

 id: "b-c-concatenation-operator-usage"
 ---

-Okay so you're asking about the C++ concatenation operator specifically huh Been there done that tons of times Let me tell you my experiences maybe they will help you out too
+Okay so you're asking about the C++ concatenation operator specifically right Been there done that tons of times Let me tell you my experiences maybe they will help you out too

 So first off what we actually mean by "concatenation operator" in C++ is usually the plus operator `+` when dealing with strings Specifically that `std::string` type we use a lot Not just plain old C-style char arrays Those are a whole different beast and we'll try to avoid that here cause they are just asking for buffer overflows and segmentation faults you know the drill The plus operator `+` for `std::string` is well designed that makes it really easier